Bulgaria in the Junior Eurovision Song Contest 2008

-Bulgaria selected their Junior Eurovision Song Contest 2008 entry by a national final, which was held on 18 September 2008.
-The winner was Krestiana Kresteva with the song "Edna Mechta" which represented Bulgaria in Junior Eurovision Song Contest 2008 on 22 November 2008.
+Bulgaria was represented at the Junior Eurovision Song Contest 2008 with the song "Edna mechta", written and performed by Krastyana Krasteva.
+The Bulgarian participating broadcaster, Bulgarian National Television (BNT), selected its entry for the contest through a national final held on 18 September 2008.

 Before Junior Eurovision

-National final
+Konkurs za Bŭlgarska detska pesen na Evroviziya 2008

-Artists and songwriters were able to submit their entries until 31 March 2008.
+The Bulgarian National Television (BNT) opened the submission window for the national final for until 31 March 2008.
 From all songs submitted to BNT, an expert committee selected ten songs for the competition.
-After the list was released, Ani Svetlozarova and Natalia Danielova withdrew from the competition.
-As a result of this, Usmivka and Krestiana Kresteva participated in the national final instead.
+After the list was released, Ani Svetlozarova Petrova with "Mechta" and Natalia Danielova Vladimirova with "Morska zabava" withdrew from the competition.
+As a result of this, Usmivka with "Usmivkata" and Krastyana Krasteva with "Edna mechta" participated in the national final instead.

 Final

-The final took place on 18 September 2008, hosted by Uti Bachvarov and Victoria Terziyska.
+The final took place on 18 September 2008 at 19:55 CEST in the Hall 2 of the National Palace of Culture in Sofia and was broadcast on BNT 1 and BNT Sat.
+The show was hosted by Uti Bachvarov, Victoria Terziyska, Tanya Zhelyazkova and Simeon Zhelyazkov.
 Ten songs competed and the winner was determined by public televoting.
-Voting was open for 10 minutes, and at the conclusion of the voting, "Edna mechta" performed by Krestiana Kresteva was the winner, receiving almost 45% of the public vote.
+Guest performers were Deep Zone and Balthazar with "DJ, Take Me Away", Martin Yordanov and MS with "Kasano chestno", Tatyana and Simeon Zhelyazkovi with "You're the One That I Want", Veda junior, Victoria Terziyska, Bon-Bon with "Pop Til U Drop" and "Break It Up".
+Voting was open for 10 minutes, and at the conclusion of the voting, "Edna mechta" performed by Krastyana Krasteva was the winner, receiving almost 45% of the public vote.